collective/collective.easytemplate/collective/easytemplate/README.txt

 Use content type "Templated Document" whenever you want to use template tags in Kupu content.

 Use content rule action "Templated email" whenever you want to use template tags in workflow transition emails.

+Use portlet "Templated Portlet" whenever you want to dynamically generate portlet title or portlet content.
+Otherwise Templated Portlet behaves as the stock Static Portlet.

 If you get errors in your template code, you can toggle on "Catch errors" on Template schemata and view detailed exception tracebacks in Zope log.